parrt/cs345/projects/malloc.md

 ## Deliverables

+You must fill in the functions in `malloc.c` to get a working solution that passes all `test/test_*.c` tests.

 ## Submission

 You must submit your project via github using your account and the repository I've created for you in organization [USF-CS345-S16](https://github.com/USF-CS345-S16).